This getting started article will help Administrators to learn about and modify Notification Templates.

 Individual Custom Attributes

-Each individual custom attribute is also available as a section, which are available in the Insert Template Tag dropdown.
+Each individual custom attribute is also available as a section in the Insert Template Tag dropdown.
 These will insert a section with a tag based on the custom attribute's ID, with the name of the attribute in an HTML comment tag.

 {{#Attribute61902}}<!-- AttributeName -->{{Name}}: {{Value}}{{/Attribute61902}}